Gastric Sleeve in Mexico

 Gastric Sleeve surgery is a relatively safe option for weight loss as a primary procedure.
 “Complications after laparoscopic sleeve gastrectomy”, Surgery for Obesity and Related Diseases,Volume 4, Issue 1, January–February 2008, Pages 33-38

 - Inflammation of the stomach lining (gastritis)

 - Scarring inside the abdomen which could block bowel movement in future

 - Nutritional deficiencies

-Taking bites that are no more than the size of a dime not only helps with tolerance, but also aids in savoring food and its flavor, texture, temperature, etc. after gastric sleeve surgery!
+Taking dime-sized bites helps with tolerance.
+It also aids in savoring food (flavor, texture, temperature) after gastric sleeve surgery!

 For more information on affordable gastric sleeve procedure in Mexico, contact us now!